SoftSec-KAIST/Fuzzing-Survey/CONTRIBUTING.md

   the `title` and the name of the `journal` along with its `volume` and `number`.

 - `references` to other fuzzers `name`.
 It indicates this entry is implemented on top, or heavily inspired by these references.
-Try not to add too many entries here as the graph would become unnecessarily complex.
+Do not add more than **two** entries as that would make the graph unnecessarily complex.

 - Further miscellaneous links can be given in `miscurl`.